turingschool/intro-to-debugging-redux/README.md

   * Should give an idea of places to insert debugger statements as well as how to effectively leverage them

 ### Your turn
-1. `bug2`
+1. `part-1` App should add a new todo when "+" button is pressed.
-2. `bug3` Additional bug free behavior: The 'Add em up!' button should be disabled if either input is empty
+2. `part-2` The "+" button should be disabled when the "New Todo" input is empty.
-3. `bug4`
+3. `part-3` Todos should be checkable (strike through when clicked).
-2. `bug5` Additional bug free behavior: Both inputs should be cleared on submit
+4. `part-4` Todos should be deletable.
-3. `bug6` Additional bug free behavior: Two floats can be added together correctly
+5. `part-5` Todos should only be deletable when they've ben checked off.

 ### Dig Deeper